bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h4>Step #1: in the dragstart handler, copy a value in the drag and drop clipboard for later use</h4>

-When a draggable <li> element is being dragged, in the dragstart handler [get the value of its data-value attribute](https://html5doctor.com/html5-custom-data-attributes/) and copy it to *the "drag and drop clipboard" *for later use.
+When a draggable &lt;li&gt; element is being dragged, in the dragstart handler [get the value of its data-value attribute](https://html5doctor.com/html5-custom-data-attributes/) and copy it to *the "drag and drop clipboard" *for later use.